emmaswamn/natours/readme.md

 ## Possible Improvements

 :white_check_mark: Implement a sign up form
+:white_check_mark: Refactor front-end pages using React

 - On tour detail page allow user to add the review
-- Implement "My Review" pages (using React)
 - Implement restriction to users review only tours they have booked
 - Implement maximum login attempts
 - Implement two-factor authentication